by Marco Corvaglia

 [Thavis, The Vatican Prophecies, p.
 191]

-So far, 69 Lourdes healings have been proclaimed as miraculous by the Church.
-62 of these proclamations occurred by the year 1965: apparently, the level of scientific knowledge has a strong influence on the proclamations of miracles.
+Over 90% of Lourdes miracles recognized by the Church occurred by the 1960s: apparently, the level of scientific knowledge has a strong influence on the proclamations of miracles.

 Dr. André Trifaud, former professor at the Faculty of Medicine in Marseilles and, like Prof. Kenesi, member of the Lourdes International Medical Committee, goes into this aspect: